PennyLaneAI/pennylane/doc/introduction/operations.rst

 :class:`RY <pennylane.RY>` :ref:`gates <intro_ref_ops_qgates>` as well as the
 :class:`PauliZ <pennylane.PauliZ>` :ref:`observable <intro_ref_ops_qobs>`.

-Note that PennyLane supports inverting quantum opperations via the :code:`.inv` member method.
+Note that PennyLane supports inverting quantum opperations via the :meth:`~.Operation.inv` method.
 Additionally, PennyLane provides a function :func:`~.pennylane.inv` that can be used to invert sequences of operations and :doc:`templates`.